Narfinsel/Algorithmic-Skeleton-Trading-Templates/README.md

 ## 4. Code Specs

+Custom-functions.
 These are the functions that you need to modify by insert your own custom logic / trading strategy code.
 There are even global, static variables that hold the output for these functions, which are later deployd in the main algo:
 ```MQL5
 static bool conditionForBuying, conditionForSelling;
 bool validateOpenBuy(){